jimasp/behave-vsc/CONTRIBUTING.md

 - Elsewhere `showError` should be avoided.
 Instead you want to use either `throw my message` or `throw new WkspError(...)`.
 The second option should be used if: (a) there is no `catch` above that creates a `new WkspError` itself, and (b) you have a workspace context (i.e. `wkspSettings` or `wskpUri` is available to the function).
 Either throw will then then get caught further up the stack, acted on if required and/or logged by the top-level function.
 - Any thrown errors are going to reach the user, so they should be things that either (a) the user can act upon to fix like a configuration problem or duplicate test, or (b) exceptions i.e. stuff that is never supposed to happen and should be raised as an issue on github.
 - Behave execution errors are not extension exceptions and should be handled, e.g. update test state to failed with a failure message that refers the user to look at the Behave VSC output window or the debug console as appropriate.
 - Info appears in the output window.
 Warnings and Errors appear in the output window and the notification window.
-All of them will appear in console if `logDiagnostics` is enabled.
+All of them will appear in console if `xRay` is enabled.

 ### Logging